U1trajai/Librarian/README.md

 # The Librarian — Work Breakdown Structure

+**Owner:** Solo contributor
+**Status:** Planning draft for team review

 ## Goal

 Build an MCP-accessible retrieval system that indexes our codebase first, then expands to Confluence docs and GitHub issues/PRs, surfacing the most relevant content to Claude (or any MCP client) on demand — without requiring full context to be loaded upfront.
 This document scopes the **MVP**: GitHub code only, end to end.
+A structural "blast radius" capability (see Stretch Goal section) is tracked separately and will be pursued if time allows.

+## Why this matters beyond day-to-day LLM coding

+It's easy to pitch this purely as "makes Claude Code better at our repos," but the more durable value is broader than that — this is institutional knowledge made queryable, and that has two distinct beneficiaries:

+**1. Everyday LLM-assisted development.** The obvious case: Claude (or any MCP client) can pull relevant code, docs, and discussion on demand instead of relying on what's been pasted into context or what it can find by grepping alone.
+This makes day-to-day AI-assisted work faster and more accurate, especially for questions that span multiple files or require background from Confluence that isn't in the repo at all.

+**2. Brownfield system understanding.** The less obvious but arguably higher-leverage case: this becomes a tool for working with **existing, legacy, or poorly-documented systems** — the kind of codebase where the people who wrote it have moved on, the docs are stale or scattered, and the institutional knowledge mostly lives in people's heads or buried in old Confluence pages and closed PRs.
+For brownfield work specifically:
+- New team members (human or AI-assisted) can ask "why does this work this way" and get an answer grounded in the actual history — old PR discussions, design docs, related issues — not just the code as it stands today
+- Migration or modernization projects can use it to map out what a legacy component does and what depends on it before touching it, rather than relying on tribal knowledge
+- It surfaces *why* decisions were made (a Confluence ADR, an issue discussion) alongside *what* the code does today — context that's usually the first thing lost when a system goes brownfield

+This framing matters for how we prioritize beyond the MVP too: Confluence and issue/PR ingestion (currently in "Beyond MVP") are disproportionately valuable for the brownfield case specifically, since that's where the *why* lives that code alone can't tell you.
+Worth keeping in mind when deciding what to build next after the MVP milestone.

 ## Locked-in stack